 If problem persists, do not continue to operate pumps.
 Clean intake when boat is out of water to remove debris. - There is air in the raw water washdown system.
-Prime the system as described on previous page - Raw Water Pump Strainer is clogged.
+Prime the system as described on previous page - Seacock is not open.
+Open Valve. - Raw Water Pump Strainer is clogged.
 Clean Strainer.